cicsdev/cics-bundle-scripts/ucdtemplates/README.md

    1. Component: select the CICS bundle component
    1. Component Process: select Deploy (Template)
    1. **OK** > **Save**
+1. Configure your build process to build the CICS bundle from the Eclipse source projects and push it into UCD as a version of the CICS bundle component.
+For example, see the [pushcicsbundletoucd](https://github.com/cicsdev/cics-bundle-scripts/tree/master/pushcicsbundletoucd) script.
 1. Deploy the application.